Skip to main content

 Export your project as a mobile application (Android or iOS)

-StoryFlow Editor is currently available for Windows. macOS support is planned for future releases.
+StoryFlow Editor is available for Windows, macOS, and Linux.
 The editor requires a desktop computer to operate effectively, but your exported projects (HTML files) will run on any device with a modern browser.

 No, StoryFlow Editor is offline-first and works completely offline.
-You fully own your data and can use all core features without an internet connection.
-However, an internet connection will be required for the AI-powered tools (currently in development) for text, image, and voice generation once they are released.
+You fully own your data and can use all features without an internet connection.

 StoryFlow Editor supports both HTML export (with bundled assets) and JSON export.
-HTML exports create standalone interactive experiences that run in any browser.
+HTML exports create standalone interactive stories you can easily share with anyone - they run in any browser.
 JSON exports allow you to integrate your narratives into game engines and custom applications.
+You can also import your projects directly into Unreal Engine, Unity, and Godot 4 using our free plugins.

 Yes!
 StoryFlow Editor script files are text-based under the hood, which means you can use version control systems like Git for collaboration.
 This workflow is already familiar to developers and allows your team to track changes, work on branches, merge contributions, and maintain a complete project history - just like with code.
 More advanced real-time collaborative features are being considered for future releases.